AninditaBasu/jekyll-github-starter-pack/README.md

 No, you don't need to know either Jekyll or Liquid to get started.
 Once you've taken off with this starter pack, though, you'll learn as much as you need to along the way; nothing more, nothing less.

-> Why can't you just use plain HTML, CSS, JS to build your website through gh-pages on GitHub?
+> Why can't you just use plain HTML (or plain Markdown), CSS, JS to build your website through `gh-pages` on GitHub?
 You absolutely can!
 >
 > But when you use `Liquid`, you can use variables that'll output their values on the page at buildtime, and you can use templates for repeated blocks of text.
 As an example, suppose you have a help portal where certain parts of text must change according to certain parameters, you could use `Liquid` to build your pages through `Jekyll` and then render them on GitHub (or any other host).